cybertraining-dsc/fa20-523-327/project/project.md

 * video_error_or_removed

-Python reads the trending_date and publish_time labels as objects which need to be changed to integer values.
-To convert the data type the labels first need to be converted into datetime.
+Pandas reads the trending_date and publish_time labels as objects which need to be changed to integer values.
+To convert date columns the data type first needs to be converted into datetime.
 After conversion, another datetime function will be used to separate the month, day, and year into their individual columns.

 ![Figure 1](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure1.png)